-During the year, we engaged with more than 600 debt and equity investors.
-We participated in 12 investor conferences and road shows.
-As a result of the Covid-19 pandemic, these engagements were conducted through virtual meetings and phone calls.
-These meetings provide a forum for management to explain DBS' strategy and financial performance, and solicit analysts' and investors' perceptions of DBS
+During the year, we held over 450 meetings with equity investors and over 200 meetings with debt investors.
+We participated in 37 investor conferences and road shows.
+As a result of the Covid-19 pandemic, these engagements were largely conducted through virtual meetings and phone calls.
+These meetings provide a forum for management to explain DBS' strategy and financial performance, and solicit analysts' and investors' perceptions of DBS.